-#3 Updated by Nathan Woodrow almost 6 years ago
+#3 Updated by Nathan Woodrow about 11 years ago

 I think it would be very workable and powerful to have them all in one tree.
 The installer, manager, and current installed.
 The installed ones just look like normal tree items in groups, the ones disabled but installed can be grayed out and the ones to be installed could be grayed out and have a little down arrow (or some kind of arrow to show it as a download).

 #4 Updated by Alister Hood about 11 years ago